fsoderblom/chkexp/README.md

 ./chkexp.conf syntax OK
 ```

-### Create a harmless user, in our example we create a user called "chkexp"
+### Create a harmless user
+In our example we create a mostly harmless user called "chkexp" to run the checks.

 `# useradd chkexp`

+### crontab entry
-### Create a crontab entry for the new user, to run the "chkexp" script at least once a day.
+Create a crontab entry for the new user, to run the "chkexp" script at least once a day, the example below will run the check once every day at 7:05am in the morning.

 ```
 # crontab -u chkexp <<!EOF!